Jeiwan/uniswapv3-book/content/docs/introduction/uniswap-v3.md

 Why using $\sqrt{p}$ instead of $p$?
 There are two reasons:

-1. Square root calculation is tricky and expensive in terms of gas consumption.
+1. Square root calculation is not precise and causes rounding errors.
 Thus, it's easier to store the square root without calculating it in the contracts.
 1. $\sqrt{P}$ has an interesting connection to $L$: $L$ is also the relation between the change in output amount and the change in $\sqrt{P}$.

     $$L = \frac{\Delta y}{\Delta\sqrt{P}}$$

 [TODO: prove this]

 ## Pricing

-The formula of the shifted curve tells us that real reserves are changes in $x$ and $y$ when transitioning from virtual to real reserves.
-Thus, real reserves are:
+Pool reserves in Uniswap V3 are defined as:

 $$x = \frac{L}{\sqrt{P}}$$
 $$y = L \sqrt{P}$$